zel056/Self-Profile-project/index.md

 ---
-layout:default
+layout: default
-title:Welcome to Jack's profile
+title: Welcome to Jack's profile
 ---

 #About Me